Graduate Student FAQ

 BYU accepts test scores from the TOEFL, IELTS, CAE, and E3PT.
 Please see the Graduate Studies website (gradstudies.byu.edu/page/english-proficiency) for more information about minimum score requirements. *Please note that for the TOEFL iBT, our department requires a minimum score of 90 (min.
 23 in Speaking and min.
 22 in Listening, Reading, and Writing).
 This differs from the University requirement.

 Toggle ItemWhat is the TOEFL like?

 There is a reading section, a listening section, a speaking section, and a writing section.
 Each section is out of 30 total points.
 The test is out of 120 total points.

 Toggle ItemHow long are my TOEFL scores valid?

-Your TOEFL scores can be no more than 2 years old from the start of the program (So if you are applying for Fall 2017 the latest acceptable scores would be from Fall 2015).
+Your TOEFL scores can be no more than 2 years old from the start of the program.
+(For example, if you are applying for Fall 2017, the latest acceptable scores would be from Fall 2015).